rimitdb/tool-manufacturing-website/README.md

 - Home page include following information:

-* It's a Tools Manufacturing website.
-Home page displaying slider images.
+* It's a Manufacturing website.
-* Display Product information
-* Reviews.
+* Home page displaying Product Information and Customer Reviews.
-* About US & Contact Us.
+* In dashboard section there will be Product management, Clients Management system.
+* 2 type of Users, Customer and Admin
+* User Authentication and Token System

 - User need to Register and sign-in to add product, add review and to check my order and payment information.